mfernandail/08_week/README.md

 ## 💻 Mini project of the week:
 **🌐 Dynamic List from a Public API**
-A functional app that performs an HTTP request to an external API (like JSONPlaceholder or PokéAPI), retrieves data, and displays it as dynamic cards on the screen.
+A functional app that performs an HTTP request to an external API, retrieves data, and displays it as dynamic cards on the screen.
-The project includes asynchronous data loading, error management, and clean visual presentation of the fetched information.
+The project includes asynchronous data loading and error management.